import pandas as pd

 To get an idea of one’s monthly income and expenses over time we can plot a grouped bar chart.
 We’ll use a dropdown widget to select the account number and a slider to select the date range.

-dates = pd.date_range(entries.ValueDate.min(), entries.ValueDate.max() + timedelta(days=31), freq='M')
+= pd.date_range(entries.ValueDate.min(), entries.ValueDate.max() + timedelta(days=31), freq='M') dates

 @interact(

-iban=widgets.Dropdown(options=statements.IBAN.unique(), description='Account:', layout={'width': '500px'}),
+=widgets.Dropdown(options=statements.IBAN.unique(), description='Account:', layout={'width': '500px'}),

-options=[(date.strftime(' %b %Y '), date) for date in dates],
+date_range=[(date.strftime(' %b %Y '), date) for date in dates],

-index=(0, len(dates)-1),
+options=(0, len(dates)-1),

-layout={'width': '500px'}
+description={'width': '500px'}

 )

-def plot_income_expenses(iban, date_range):
+)def plot_income_expenses(iban, date_range):

-start_date = datetime(date_range[0].year, date_range[0].month, 1)
+= datetime(date_range[0].year, date_range[0].month, 1)

-end_date = date_range[1]
+start_date = date_range[1]

-transactions = pd.merge(left=statements, right=entries, left_on=['FileName', 'Identification'], right_on=['FileName', 'Identification']).query('IBAN == @iban & ValueDate >= @start_date & ValueDate <= @end_date')
+end_date = pd.merge(left=statements, right=entries, left_on=['FileName', 'Identification'], right_on=['FileName', 'Identification']).query('IBAN == @iban & ValueDate >= @start_date & ValueDate <= @end_date')

-xticks = ["{}, {}".format(y, m) for y, _, m in transactions.groupby([transactions.ValueDate.dt.year, transactions.ValueDate.dt.month, transactions.ValueDate.dt.month_name()]).size().index]
+= ["{}, {}".format(y, m) for y, _, m in transactions.groupby([transactions.ValueDate.dt.year, transactions.ValueDate.dt.month, transactions.ValueDate.dt.month_name()]).size().index]

-ax = (transactions
+= (transactions

-.plot(kind='bar', figsize=(14,5), color=['tab:blue', 'tab:orange'])
+.groupby([transactions.ValueDate.dt.year, transactions.ValueDate.dt.month, ='bar', figsize=(14,5), color=['tab:blue', 'tab:orange'])

-ax.legend(['Income', 'Expenses'])
+)'Income', 'Expenses'])

 # Calculate average values

-averages = transactions.groupby([transactions.ValueDate.dt.year, transactions.ValueDate.dt.month, 'CreditDebitIndicator'])['Amount'].sum().unstack('CreditDebitIndicator').mean()
+= transactions.groupby([transactions.ValueDate.dt.year, transactions.ValueDate.dt.month, 'CreditDebitIndicator'])['Amount'].sum().unstack('CreditDebitIndicator').mean()

 # Plot average lines

-ax.axhline(y=averages.get('CRDT', 0), linestyle='--', color='tab:blue')
+=averages.get('CRDT', 0), linestyle='--', color='tab:blue')

 ax.axhline(y=averages.get('DBIT', 0), linestyle='--', color='tab:orange')